Generated at: 2026-05-16 10:33:05

 ☆-☆-☆ Body Start ☆-☆-☆

 The Japanese solar power generation industry is gaining attention as a safe and clean energy source, particularly as a countermeasure against natural disasters such as earthquakes and tsunamis, alongside its characteristic market trends.
-Since the Great East Japan Earthquake in 2011, the government has strengthened the promotion of renewable energy, leading to a dramatic increase in solar power adoption.
-As of 2022, it is reported that power generation from new energy sources accounts for approximately 12% of Japan's total power supply, indicating an increasing share of renewable energy.
+Since the 2011 Great East Japan Earthquake, the government has strengthened the promotion of renewable energy, leading to a dramatic increase in solar power adoption.
+As of 2022, it is reported that approximately 12% of Japan's total power supply is generated by new energy sources, indicating an increasing share of renewable energy.

 ☆-☆-☆ Body End ☆-☆-☆